POLE DANCING

 Have you done everything possible to enable your student to prepare physically ready for the move?

-Every pole move can be conditioned, strengthened and rehearsed in a number of different ways, both on the floor and on the pole.
+Every pole move can be conditioned, strengthened, and rehearsed in several different ways, both on the floor and on the pole.
 A stronger and more able student is less likely to become injured when attempting new moves.

 Students and instructors alike often underestimate what it means when we say “it takes time” to master a new move.
 It is not possible to rush the physiological processes involved with developing a new skill.
 It can take years to develop the strength that is necessary for many pole techniques.